davesnuthouse/redDKP/README.md

 2. Top row record can show above the window when editing + scrolling
 3. (Possibly Fixed) Audit log is back to showing lots of "unknowns" (display issue the data is there)
 4. SYNC be fooked
-5. (Partially Fixed) Minimap button being a twat (needs a full rebuild and Lib file)
+5. (Fixed) Minimap button being a twat (needs a full rebuild and Lib file)

 Features to consider for the distant future: